 The Milne Institute Certificate Track

-The student mentoring process offered by the Milne Institute is unique.
+The student supervision process offered by the Milne Institute is unique.
 It provides students with the guidance of a learned mentor as the student progresses through the seven class levels in the MI 720-hour program.
 Students who enter this program apply to the mentor who feels right for them.
 The mentor may accept or decline the invitation from the student, based on their workload.
 At the culmination of the Client Record mentoring process, Hugh Milne takes over the student’s supervision.

-There are three mentors in the USA
+There are three supervisors in the USA

 Rebecca Mae Bacon

 - You (student) want to apply for the certification/diploma track for the Milne Institute.

 - You download the application form from the Milne Institute web site, fill it out and send it to MI.

 - Look for a supervisor that feels right for your learning.
 Many like to have a supervisor near their part of the world/country, but this is not essential.